maxnasonov/chef-windows_logrotate/README.md

 Default: `Administrator`.
 * `password` - Required to create scheduled task.
 * `conf` - Required logroate configuration.
 * `verbose` - Turns on verbose mode.
-Sensitive will need to be false in order to see output.
+Confidential will need to be false in order to see output.
 * `force` - Tells logrotate to force the rotation, even if it doesn't think this is necessary.
 Sometimes this is useful after adding new entries to a logrotate config file, or if old log files have been